srinukusumanchi/pega_gui_db_files_automation/README.md

-Pega Pages are automated (GUI Automation using Selenium) Connected to database and automated .dat files using Java
+Pega Pages are automated (GUI Automation using Selenium) and Connected to database and automated .dat files using Java